kilobyte/svnt/README.md

 the repository.
 For many projects that's enough, but if you either want to preserve a significant chunk of history prior to migration to SVN or want to keep out-of-SVN timestamps for some reason, you're currently out of luck.
-Subversion guys are working on this problem, yet their fix has still a long time before it's polished enough.
+Subversion guys promised to work on this problem, yet over a decade later, not only there's no fix but SVN itself has became completely obsolete.

 This is where svnt steps in.
 It's nothing but a crude hack, though.